yard-turkey/enhancements/keps/sig-storage/20191125-bucket-provisioning.md

 ![DeleteBucket Workflow](COSI%20Architecture_Delete%20Bucket%20Workflow.png)

 _Delete_ covers deleting a bucket and/or revoking access to a bucket.
 A `Bucket` delete is triggerd by the user deleting their `BucketRequest`.
 A `BucketAccess` removal is triggered by the user deleting their `BucketAccessRequest`.
 A bucket is not deleted if there are any bindings (accessors).
-Once all bindings have been removed the `Bucket`'s Phase is set to "Released", **and** if the release policy is "Delete", then the sidecar will gRPC call the provisioner's _Delete_ interface.
+Once all bindings have been removed the `Bucket`'s `conditions` is marked unavailable, **and** if the release policy is "Delete", then the sidecar will gRPC call the provisioner's _Delete_ interface.
 It's up to each provisioner whether or not to physically delete bucket content, but the expectation is that the physical bukcet will at least be made unavailable.

 Also, when the app pod terminates, the kubelet will gRPC call `NodeUnpublishVolume` which is received by the cosi-node-adapter.
 The adapter will ensure that the access granted to this pod is removed, and if this pod is the last accessor, then depending on the bucket's _releasePolicy_, the bucket may be deleted.